 The Hawaiian Airlines Business Class wine list was small – three reds, three whites and a prosecco.
 Choices were a good mix of old and new world, and different grapes.
 Tasting notes were reliable.

 In addition to the wine list there was a choice of three cocktails and a good range of spirits.
 While the cocktails were of the pre-mixed variety, they were served prettily, and the mai tais we were offered as a pre-take off drink (and we may have also had the odd one in flight) were genuinely among the best ones we enjoyed during our entire trip.

 The Hawaiian Airlines entertainment system in Business Class utilises iPads and noise cancelling head sets.
 The iPads are circulated during the flight and are the nice, big iPad Pro model.

 The range of movies and TV shows on offer were a bit limited.
 I managed to find two films to watch on each leg, but was somewhat pleased to have a good book to read on the flight home when we didn’t need or want to sleep.

 While what was there was up to date and perfectly respectable, for a nine and half hour flight (particularly if you aren’t sleeping), you need a good book, or to bring something downloaded to watch.
 MissG downloaded some Netflix content onto her iPad Mini and set it up on the iPad housing, with the noise cancelling headsets for the trip home.
 She plugged her iPad into the in seat USB and was quite happy.
-(Although with the extra Netflix options available in the US she is now agitating for us to sign up to a VPN account, which allows her to access overseas streaming content from Australia.)

 What I think of Hawaiian Airlines Business Class